uggedal/going/README.md

 going
 =====

-Ensure your services are still going.
+Ensure your services are still `going`.
+A simple ICS licensed process supervisor.

 Usage